Musculoskeletal and Foreign Body Ultrasounds

 These connect muscle to bone.
 Tendons in many parts of the body are readily visible with ultrasound, in particular the shoulder, ankle and Achilles tendon.

 These are sac-like structures filled with fluid found close to joints.
 Superficial bursae are found between bone and skin.
 Deep bursae separate a joint from overlying tendons and ligaments.
-A swollen bursa can be detected with ultrasound, most commonly seen around the shoulder and knee joints.
+A swollen bursa can be detected with ultrasound, most commonly seen around the shoulder, knee joints and hip.

 These connect bone to bone.
 Some ligaments can be demonstrated with ultrasound.
 Others require Magnetic Resonance Imaging (MRI).

 Not all foreign bodies will be visible using x-rays.
-Most will show with ultrasound.
-The location and damage to any surrounding structures is readily seen.
+Most will be visible with ultrasound.
+The location of the foreign body and damage to any surrounding structures is readily seen.
 A skin mark can be applied so the foreign body can be removed at a later time.

 After the examination

-The Radiologist will review the images and send a report to your referring Specialist, General Practitioner or Physiotherapist.
+The Radiologist will review the images and send a report to your referring Specialist, General Practitioner, Physiotherapist or Osteopath.

 Please settle your account on the day of the examination.